LauSmi/pw-generator/README.md

-# Password Generator Refactor Assignmnet
+# Password Generator Refactor Assignment

 # Description:
 This is a refactor exercise where I completed a password generator using source code provided by the University of Minnisota Bootcamp program.
 I added HTML, CSS and JavaScript code to make the password generator functional.
 I finished this challenge with the help of a step-by-step tutorial by Tyler Potts on YouTube, while fitting the code to the parameters already supplied.